Prudential Retirement Account

 PruFunds Fund Guide - Prudential Retirement Account

-If you have a query about the Retirement Account, please speak to your adviser first.
-You can also contact us on 0345 268 0488 (Mon-Fri 8.30am-6pm, calls may be recorded for security and quality purposes) and our customer services team will be happy to help.
+If you have a query on your existing Retirement Account, please speak to your adviser first.
+Alternatively you can also contact us on 0345 268 0488 (Mon-Fri 8.30am-6pm, calls may be recorded for security and quality purposes) and our customer services team will be happy to help.

 We are not recommending one product over another.
 We recommend you seek financial advice if you’re unsure about what product could be right for you.
 The information above is based on our understanding of current taxation, legislation and HM Revenue & Customs practice, all of which is liable to change without notice.
 For more information please visit www.hmrc.co.uk.